 Best Ways To Recycle And Upcycle In The Garden

 When using wood chips as mulch, make sure to keep them a few inches away from the base of your plants to prevent rot.
 Apply a layer of wood chips that is about 2-4 inches thick, depending on the size of the chips.
 Avoid using fresh wood chips as they can deplete nitrogen from the soil while decomposing.
 Instead, opt for aged or partially decomposed wood chips for the best results.

-See also Best Ways To Prevent Soil Erosion In Your Garden
+See also How To Use Rain Barrels In Your Garden

+Best Ways To Recycle And Upcycle In The Garden